aturon/ChemistrySet/notes/firehose.markdown

  - lazy set
  - skiplist-based map

+## 6/10/2011

+Allowing STM-like treatment of reference cells (so multiple reads/write permitted) is probably not too costly: have to have "redo" logs anyway, to track the kCAS clauses.
+Can avoid allocation by keeping thread-local space sufficient to hold these.

+Reasonable Ref operations: `read`, `cas`.
+Drop `write` in favor of `cas`.

+OTOH, have a nice defn of `upd`:

+    r.upd(f) = arrowDo x -> {
+      oldVal <- r.read <- ()
+      (newVal, output) <- f <- (oldVal, x)
+      () <- r.write <- newVal
+      output
+    }

+(but `write` is easily definable with `read` and `cas`)

+Difference between monadic bind and CML-style `guard`: with bind you can write

+    rChan >>= (someRef => someRef.read &> lift (ensure(p)))

+where `p` is a predicate.
+This means that, when blocking, must enroll as blocker in *every* ref-cell currently visible in `rChan` messages, as well as a blocker for `rChan` itself.

+With guards, you can at best write

+    rChan &> guard {
+      val someRef = otherRef.read!
+      someRef.read &> lift(ensure(p))
+    }

+but the point is that the computation of a reagent within the guard cannot in any way depend on *which* value was read off the channel.
+Note: this depends on giving guard type

+    guard: (=> Reagent[A,B]) => Reagent[A,B]

+Guards are also useful even if general monadic bind is provided: they offer a way to say "I don't care about an atomicity guarantee for this computation *of* a reagent", which is a key point for many nonblocking algorithms.
+For example, the Michael-Scott queue, when enqueuing, first must discover the tail node.
+This list traversal doesn't require, and shouldn't be given, any atomicity guarantees by the library.
+But the result of the traversal is a computed reagent (to put the new node in place).

 ## 6/9/2011

 If a retryLoop is included in `upd` and `send` operations, it will not